-Salmonellosis or salmonella infection is a bacterial infection affecting the gastrointestinal tract.
-Most children may get this infection from contaminated food or water.
+Salmonellosis or Salmonella infection is a foodborne illness caused by infection with Salmonella bacteria, affecting the gastrointestinal tract.
+Most children may get this infection from contaminated food (usually meat, poultry, eggs, or milk) or water.
 Although salmonella may cause mild gastroenteritis in children, it can be life-threatening, depending on the child’s health status and salmonella serotype.

 Basic food safety practices, such as cooking food thoroughly and washing hands with soap and water, could prevent salmonellosis.
 Read this post to know about the signs, causes, risk factors, complications, treatment, and prevention of salmonella infection in children.